domRiddle/ASF/Setting-up.md

 ## Quick configuration

+This is an option for those who don't want to learn how ASF works in-depth and just want to make it working.
+It can be achieved in less than 5 minutes.

 - Download **ASF.zip** located **[here](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)**.
 Don't download source code or anything else.
 - Unpack archive to whenever you want.
 - Launch ASF-ConfigGenerator.exe.